 - Obtain supporting testimony from accident experts

-- Calculate a fair settlement amount including financial damages & pain
+- Calculate a fair settlement amount including financial damages & pain and suffering

 - Negotiate with the insurance company on your behalf